AlexJakemanProximity/project-4/README.md

 ### Website Color Scheme

-- Main Background: #FFF (Body / Light Text)
+- Main Background: #edcd1d (Body / Light Text)
-- Dark Accent: #343a40 (Navbar / Dark Contrast Elements)
+- Dark Accent: #111 (Navbar / Dark Contrast Elements)
-- Light Accent: #fed136 (Certain Titles / Accenting / Light Elements)
+- Light Accent: #fff (Certain Titles / Accenting / Light Elements)

 ### Font

-We predominantly use the "Montserrat" font as it's big and bold, and helps to draw the end user in to the webapp.
+I predominantly use the "Lato" font as it's clear and easy to read for new customers.
+The font is also asthetically pleasing and versatile when it comes to matching a simpler and sharper design like mine.

 ## Testing